Where to Stay in Tagaytay | Taal Vista Hotel

 I also stayed in this same room that opens to a wonderful scene of the volcano during my first stay here in 2015.
 Nevertheless, the breathtaking imagery I see when I step out to the balcony never gets old.

-Having everything I want in a hotel room; a spacious king sized bed, flat screen TV, a working desk, minibar refrigerator, and a couch, my Premier room is easily my favorite in Taal Vista Hotel.
+Having everything I want in a hotel room; a spacious king-sized bed, flat-screen TV, a working desk, minibar refrigerator, and a comfortable couch, my Premier room is easily my favorite in Taal Vista Hotel.

-I would have stayed in my room all throughout if only not for Karla and Tina’s plea for us to explore the surrounding such as the adjacent Sky Ranch Park.
+I would have stayed in my room all throughout if it weren't for Karla and Tina’s plea for us to explore the surrounding attractions, such as the adjacent Sky Ranch Park.

 Foodtripping on the Ridge

-Most people go to Tagaytay to indulge in culinary delights especially on restaurants located on the ridge part so as to enjoy both a fine meal and the spectacular view of Taal Volcano.
+Most people go to Tagaytay to indulge in culinary delights, especially at restaurants located on the ridge so as to enjoy both a fine meal and the spectacular view of Taal Volcano.

-In Taal Vista, there’s no need to go far as inside the property are must-try’s in-house dining places namely: Taza Fresh Table, Lobby Lounge and Veranda.
-To top it all, they also set-up a glam picnic spot complete with charcuterie pleasures perfect for sunset.
+At Taal Vista, there’s no need to go far as the property houses premium must-try dining venues namely: Taza Fresh Table, the Lobby Lounge, and Veranda Restaurant.
+To top it all, they can also set up a custom glam picnic spot complete with charcuterie pleasures, perfect for capturing the golden sunset hours.

 To sum it up, we experienced all their dining offerings.
-For lunch and dinner, we satisfied our gastronomic whims by taking turns at the extensive choice of the buffet and the well curated ala carte menu of the casual all-day dining Veranda Restaurant.
+For lunch and dinner, we satisfied our gastronomic whims by taking turns at the extensive choices of the buffet and the well-curated à la carte menu of the casual all-day dining Veranda Restaurant.

-Come breakfast at Taza Fresh Table, we fueled up for the day with dishes with the freshest ingredients sourced from the property's vegetable garden and from carefully selected local suppliers.
+Come breakfast at Taza Fresh Table, we fueled up for the day with dishes celebrating the freshest ingredients sourced right from the property's own vegetable patches and carefully selected local artisanal suppliers.

-On our second afternoon, we occupied one of the Instagrammable white dome as we await for the glow of the sunset light up the Taal Volcano magically over wine and delectable bites from an assortment of food served on a charcuterie board.
+On our second afternoon, we occupied one of the highly Instagrammable white dining domes as we awaited the sunset glow to magically light up Taal Volcano, over fine wine and delectable bites from an assortment of selections served on a curated charcuterie board.

-By nighttime, we would be downing shots of cocktails at the Lobby Lounge as a live performer belts out jazzy tunes and swinging ballads.
-For three days, our stay were completed with laughter, story-telling, good food, a little bit of history, more delicious food, hard hitting drinks, fancy glam picnic, restful sleep and then some.
+By nightfall, we would be downing shots of craft cocktails at the Lobby Lounge as a live performer beautifully belted out jazzy tunes and swinging ballads.
+For three days, our stay was completed with laughter, storytelling, premium food, a little bit of deep history, hard-hitting drinks, a fancy glam picnic, and deeply restful sleep.

-I guess that’s the kind of immersive experience and pampering experience that Taal Vista has been known to offer to their guests for many decades now.
-No wonder when one asks about “Where to stay in Tagaytay?”, the resounding answer would be, “Taal Vista Hotel”.
+I guess that’s exactly the kind of immersive and pampering hospitality experience that Taal Vista has been known to seamlessly deliver to their guests for many decades now.
+No wonder when one asks about “Where to stay in Tagaytay?”, the resounding answer continues to be, “Taal Vista Hotel”.
 I second that suggestion in a heartbeat.